 - Weather - Take note of the weather before you leave and be prepared for unexpected weather changes.

 - Take care – only walk as fast as your slowest group member and watch out for their wellbeing.
 Stop frequently to let them catch up and rest.

 If attempting the Summit Trail:

-- Spend a few days hiking shorter trails – before considering longer hikes and then gauge your ability to tackle the very challenging Summit Trail hike requiring a high level of fitness and preparation.
+- Spend a few days hiking shorter trails before considering your ability to tackle this challenging trail.

-- Heat stress can kill – people have died attempting this trail in hot conditions.
+- Heat stress can kill - some hikers have not survived this trail.